unifiedstreaming/fmp4-ingest/ingest_spec.md

 * Status: For Discussion

 ## Overview
-This specification describes a protocol and format for live media ingest from a live encoder or media source towards media processing entities such as publishing points or origins and/or content delivery networks.
+This specification describes a protocol and format for live ingest from a live encoder or media ingest source towards media processing entities such as publishing points or origins and/or content delivery networks.
 It serves as a starting point for an industry wide specification for live media ingest following current best practices and formats.

 **Diagram 1**

 Live Media Source (e.g. live encoder) -> publishing point (media processing entity) -> Content Delivery Network -> End User/client

 The workflow architecture diagram is shown in above in Diagram 1.
-A live encoder or ingest entity (e.g. a live encoder) pushes media to a media processing entity or a Content Delivery Network (CDN).
+A live encoder or media source (e.g. a live encoder) pushes media to a media processing entity or a Content Delivery Network (CDN).
 The media processing entity provides functionality for further delivery such as content stitching, encryption, packaging, manifest generation, transcoding, scalable delivery and/or other media processing functions.
 The connection between a live media source and such a media processing entity or publishing point is still often based on proprietary protocols.
-For live encoder ingest still legacy or proprietary protocols are often used leading to interop issues in implementations as many specification are not complete and/or based on the latest technologies and standards used in the industry (e.g. timed meta-data based, HEVC etc.).
+For Media and Timed Meta-data ingest still legacy or proprietary protocols are often used leading to interop issues in implementations as many specification are not complete and/or based on the latest technologies and standards used in the industry (e.g. timed meta-data based, HEVC etc.).

 Overall, this is hampering deployments with live encoding and advanced media processing functions.
-In practice, interop problems often arise related to the file format (MPEG-2-TS, fMP4), or related to encoder settings and the transmission protocol layer on top of protocols like TCP/USP/HTTP that is used to connect the live encoder/ live media source to the media processing entity /publishing point (e.g. synchronization, handling connection failures).
-This is also problematic when using multiple live encoders/live media sources as ingest to a live media source or media processing entity. other interop issues  occur when passing live meta-data from broadcast workflows into cloud media processing such as based on ID3 tags, SCTE-35 markers.
-This is also adressed in this specification.
+In practice, interop problems often arise related to the file format (MPEG-2-TS, fMP4), or related to encoder settings and the transmission protocol layer.
+Protocols on top of TCP/USP/HTTP are used to connect the live encoder/live media source to the media processing entity/publishing point (e.g. synchronization, handling connection failures).
+This is also problematic when using multiple live encoders/live media sources as ingest towards a live media source or media processing entity.
+Other interop issues  occur when passing live meta-data from broadcast workflows into cloud media processing such as based on ID3 tags, SCTE-35 markers.
+This type of meta-data ingest will also be addressed in this specification.

-This specification aims at creating a specification for interop of live encoders with streaming origins and serves as a starting point for an indstry wide specification.
+This text aims at specification of interop between live encoders/media sources and streaming origins.
+It serves as a starting point for an industry wide specification.

 ## Conformance Notation